Jacque Fresco: Sociocyberneering, Inc.

 Fresco formed "Sociocyberneering", a membership organization claiming 250 members, according to an interview with Fresco.
 He hosted lectures in Miami Beach and Coral Gables.
 Fresco promoted his organization by lecturing at universities and appearing on radio and television.
 Although Fresco is presented as a 'Doctor' on the Larry King show there is no evidence of that being the case.
 Fresco did not complete high school.
 Fresco's "sociocyberneering" as a membership group was discontinued and land was purchased at another location in rural Venus, Florida.
 He established his home and research center there.

 The Venus Project and later career

-Fresco, with his partner Roxanne Meadows, supported the project in the 1990s through freelance inventing, industrial engineering, conventional architectural modeling, and invention consultations.
+Fresco, with his partner Roxanne Meadows, founded The Venus Project in 1985 and supported it in the 1990s through freelance inventing, industrial engineering, conventional architectural modeling, and invention consultations.

 In 2008, Peter Joseph featured Fresco in the film Zeitgeist Addendum where his ideas of the future were given as possible alternatives.
 Peter Joseph, founder of the Zeitgeist Movement began advocating Fresco's approach.
 In April 2012, the two groups disassociated due to disagreements regarding goals and objectives.